ben-xo/vu2/README.txt

 How to use

-1) Set up Arduino Studio
-2) Install FastLED lib
-3) REPLACE FastLED lib with the version from https://github.com/ben-xo/FastLED .
-This version has modifications to enable interrupts in certain places in order to not drop samples.
-4) Load vu3.ino into Arduino Studio and program it

 Circuit

 * very simmilar to https://elmwoodelectronics.ca/blogs/news/maker-festival-projects-giant-neopixel-vu-meter but I'll explain anyway (that diagram uses A1 instead of A0 for sampling)